Health & Safety

 • Baby wipes don’t go off like food, so they do not have an expiry date.

-• However, most manufacturers state their wipes last for 2-3 years after manufacture, provided they are unopened and stored in good conditions.
+• However, most manufacturers state their products last for 2-3 years after manufacture, provided they are unopened and stored in good conditions.

-• Once opened, you should tightly reseal baby wipes and store them out of direct sunlight or heat.
+• Once opened, you should tightly reseal the pack and store them out of direct sunlight or heat.

 • This is important because baby wet wipes can contain over 99% water, so they are prone to drying out easily if exposed to air.